nerfstudio-project/nerfstudio/README.md

   - And more!
 - :pencil2: Support for multiple logging interfaces (Tensorboard, Wandb), code profiling, and other built-in debugging tools
 - :chart_with_upwards_trend: Easy-to-use benchmarking scripts on the Blender dataset
 - :iphone: Full pipeline support (w/ Colmap or Record3D) for going from a video on your phone to a full 3D render.
-Follow our step-by-step tutorial.
-(TODO: walk-through page on end-to-end pipeline from capture -> render)

 # See what's possible